telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/shorten-chart-labels.md

 ---
-title: Display Time on Value Axis
+title: Shorten Chart Labels
-page_title: Display Time on Value Axis | Kendo UI Charts
+page_title: Shorten Chart Labels | Kendo UI Charts
-description: "Learn how to display time on the value axis of categorical Kendo UI Charts."
+description: "Learn how to shorten long Kendo UI Chart labels to a more readable format."
+previous_url: /controls/charts/how-to/shorten-chart-labels
-slug: howto_displaytimeonvalueaxis_charts
+slug: howto_shortenchartlabels_charts
 ---

-# Display Time on Value Axis

-The `valueAxis` on categorical Kendo UI Charts supports the display of numbers only.

-However, it is possible to render date and time values by representing the dates as numeric values.

-> **Important**
->
-> Kendo UI Scatter Charts support the display of dates on the `xAxis` and `yAxis` natively.
+# Shorten Chart Labels

+In some scenarios, you might need to make a long Kendo UI Chart label short to make it more structured and comprehensible.

-The example below demonstrates how to display time on the value axis of categorical Kendo UI Charts.
+The example below demonstrates how to shorten long Chart labels and turn them into a more readable format.

 ###### Example